Jet Force Gemini: Gameplay

 Jet Force Gemini is a third-person shooter with shoot 'em up and action-adventure elements, in which the player controls the player character from a third-person perspective in a 3D environment.
 The game places strong emphasis on shooting large numbers of enemies while dodging their attacks.
 Weapons have no magazine restrictions and include grenades, a pistol, a machine gun, a sniper rifle, a flamethrower, and rocket launchers, among others.
 Although much of the game is spent in battle, the player has the ability to jump, hang from ledges, swim, and fly using jet packs, when needed.
 In combat, the player is free to set on a manual aiming system with the targeting camera fixed behind the character's head.
 When using this technique, a crosshair appears on screen and the player character becomes translucent so that players can aim and shoot with finesse.
 By contrast, when walking around, the game plays similar to a 3D platformer.

 In the game's single-player mode, the player must explore a galaxy that is composed of 15 nonlinear worlds.
 Each world is composed of a series of stages with areas interconnected by different types of doors.
 Most doors open automatically, but some require a special action to be unlocked.
 For example, some doors require the player to defeat all the enemies in the area, while others may require a specific key.
 Although the player has a certain amount of health which decreases when attacked by enemies, health-recovery gems and ammunition crates can be collected throughout the world to increase the player's resources.
-Power-ups can also be found to expand the player's health and ammunition capacity.
+Power-ups can be found to expand the player's health and ammunition capacity.